ABOUT JANE WHITAKER

 TRAININGS AND CERTIFICATIONS:

 My certifications in three specific programs have deepened my skills in addressing symptoms of trauma, anxiety, and depression.
-I have been certified in Eye Movement Desensitization and Reprocessing (EMDR), and in the Rubenfeld Synergy Method™.
+I have been certified in Eye Movement Desensitization and Reprocessing (EMDR), in the Rubenfeld Synergy Method™, Synergy and in Somatic Experiencing.

 EMDR promotes healing from trauma by using eye movement or rhythmic tapping to move between the right and left hemispheres of the brain, allowing integration of encapsulated, difficult memories.